 If you’re thinking about male private parts, get your head out the gutter.
 I’m talking about Vietnamese Dong; you know the local Vietnamese currency?
 500,000 Dong, looks an awful lot like 50,000 Dong and 5,000 Dong as they’re all blue.
 The only difference is one that they’re all worth quite different amounts and 500,000 Dong has a slight beige stripe in the middle.
 I’ve made this mistake before and it sucks, so pay close attention to your Dong!

 Although Vietnamese Dong is the local currency, USD is widely accepted in touristic areas.
 However we wouldn’t recommend paying in USD as you usually get a shitter exchange rate.
 Your best bet is to exchange your USD for VND, just make sure you know what the current exchange rate is to avoid getting ripped off.

 There’s an abundance of Vietnam honeymoon resorts to choose from and loads of budget accommodation options too.
-Relax by the beach on your romantic honeymoon, at the best honeymoon resorts in Vietnam.
+Relax by the beach on your romantic honeymoon in Vietnam.
+Bring on married life at the best honeymoon resorts in Vietnam.
 Why not have your own cabin in the jungle or villa on the beach!
 If you’re looking for rustic local living at a budget price, try a local homestay.

 No matter your honeymoon budget or preference, there will be accommodation that suits your Vietnam honeymoon just perfectly!
 Perhaps you’d prefer your own romantic hideaway?
 Definitely check out Air Bnb, there are some awesome properties, apartments, rooms, houses, resorts and condo’s all at affordable prices.
 Follow this link for $35 free credit on Airbnb and use this link for $20 off your next hotel with booking.com